Prof. Dr. Shiv Visvanathan

 As part of the Student Voices working group, members participate in regular meetings every other week (usually Wednesdays).
 Tasks for the group include writing, editing, publishing, web design and more.
 If you are interested in joining, just drop us a message at email@example.com or meet us in person during our info session.
-The next one will be on November 19th, 7:00 – 8:30 pm!

 Please note: The student voices webpages are run and editorially supervised by STS and RESET master´s students only.
 Any content or views represented on these webpages are personal and belong solely to the authors.
 They do not represent those of the MCTS as a whole.